TRICARE Prime Enrollment

 If You Can’t Enroll in TRICARE Prime

-If you're not sure about your plan options:
+If you aren’t sure about your plan options:

 - Call your regional contractor.